 Mystic Resonance & Conscious Partnership

-The course is open to all, and is pre-recorded.
-When you sign up, you are given access to the course material for 100 days.
+The course is open to all and is pre-recorded.
+When you sign up, you are given access to the course material for two years.

 The material is offered as a series of small modules - each containing a little theory, a little literature, a three or four minute video explanation, and some questions to support your personal reflections.